carbonplan/ocr/README.md

 # brew install pixi
 ```

-Detail instructions for installing `pixi` can be found in the [pixi documentation](https://pixi.sh/latest/).
+Detailed instructions for installing `pixi` can be found in the [pixi documentation](https://pixi.sh/latest/).

 ## Install dependencies